NREL/OpenStudio-ERI/docs/source/packaging.rst

 Web applications may wish to use the `nrel/openstudio docker image <https://hub.docker.com/r/nrel/openstudio>`_.
 Alternatively, the OpenStudio installer can be executed on the web server -- only the EnergyPlus and Command Line Interface (CLI) components are required.

-Finally the OpenStudio-ERI repo can be cloned, using the latest release.
+Then grab the latest `OpenStudio-ERI release <https://github.com/NREL/OpenStudio-ERI/releases>`_.

 Desktop Applications
 --------------------